 An IVA is a Debt Payment Plan lasting 5-6 years

-Once it is completed any debts included that remain unpaid are written off by your creditors.
+It normally lasts 5-6 years after which any debts included that remain unpaid are written off.
 This allows the Arrangement to have a fixed end date.

 There are certain circumstances where the length of the Arrangement can increase.
 It could be requested by your creditors.
 In addition if you are a home owner your monthly payments could be extended by 12 months if you are unable to release equity.